whisher/nodBlog/README.md

-A blog with node, express, mongoosejs e angularjs
+A blog with node, express, mongoDb and angularjs